NikhilBartwal/Project-Sandbox/README.md

 # Project-Sandbox
-Project-Snadbox is a collection of different useful and interesting Data Science, ML, DL and NLP applications that are both easy to learn and fun to use.
-You can check it out here: <URL>
+Project-Sandbox is a collection of different useful and interesting Data Science, ML, DL and NLP applications that are both easy to learn and fun to use.
+You can check out the very first app here: [DataDissect](https://share.streamlit.io/nikhilbartwal/project-sandbox/main/Sandbox_app.py)

 # Table of Contents